SgtFoose/Evil-Portals/README.md

 Verify the content of the Portals folder with command: ls

+---

+Ok, downloading and installing is now complete!
 Next, close the console and open your Evil Portal and they should now appear.
 If not, jump out of the Portal Page and come back which will refresh the portal list.

 ---